glassroom/heinsen_routing/README.md

 *Q: "Can I use `EfficientVectorRouting` to classify a sequence of vector embeddings?"*

 A: Yes.
 Route them to a vector (see [here](#sequence-to-vector)) and use the vector's elements as the predicted classification scores.
-In training, the module will learn to compute class scores that minimize classification error and simultaneously best explain (predict) the sequence being classified.
+In training, the module will learn to compute class scores that minimize classification error and simultaneously best predict (explain) the sequence being classified.

 *Q: "Can I use `EfficientVectorRouting` to build "deep autoencoders for sequences"?*